ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FLASHCARD_CHECKLIST.md

 ### Quadratic function minimum of the objective function

+- use rayley method
-- basically smallest eigenvalue is the minimum
+- smallest eigenvalue is the minimum